 Since then, I took on an MA in Garden and Landscape History at the Institute of Historical Research (IHR), University of London.
 It’s a top-quality course, fascinating and I heartily recommend it (click HERE for course details).

-Caroline Foley is a member of the Garden Media Guild and The Society of Authors.
+Caroline Foley is a member of the Garden Media Guild.

 For enquiries or comments, please email her on: email@example.com